 Day 1: Arrival in Marrakech airport :

-Evening open-air markets in the UNESCO world heritage Jemaa el Fena square, are an unforgettable draw card, where, can be found music, folklores, snack charmers, magicians, story tellers, interesting performers and typical traditional Moroccan food to taste.
-The “nooks & crannies” of its history and the beauty of the snow-capped Atlas Mountains makes this city wonderfully attractive and the most visited city in Morocco.
+• Evening open-air markets in the UNESCO listed world heritage Jemaa el Fena square, are an unforgettable draw card, where, can be found music, folklores, snack charmers, magicians, story tellers, interesting performers and typical traditional Moroccan food to taste.
+The nooks & crannies of its history and the beauty of the snow-capped Atlas Mountains makes this city wonderfully attractive and the most visited city in Morocco.
 (Overnight in your Riad / Hotel in Marrakech).

 Day 2: Marrakech » Ksar Ait Benhaddou » Rose valley » Dades valley :

-• After breakfast, your Grand Morocco English speaking Guide/Driver will pick you up from your accommodation, to embark on this Morocco itinerary 5 days desert tour from Marrakech.
+• After breakfast, your English speaking Guide/Driver will pick you up from your accommodation, to embark on this 10 day Morocco itinerary desert adventure from Marrakech.
 You will begin the journey through the dramatic landscape of the High Atlas Mountains, passing through the mountainous Berber villages and over the 2,260 M altitude, Tizi n Tichka Pass.

 • In the High Atlas Mountains, you will stop for a short visit to a women’s Cooperative, to observe the production of the world famous Argan Oil.
 This will enrich your minds more re this wonderful and treasured Argan tree, which grows only in Morocco and has many benefits.
 The Argan tree is registered as Bio-patrimony Heritage by UNESCO.